Richard C. Powell

 Richard C. Powell (born 1939) is an American professor emeritus of physics and vice president emeritus of the University of Arizona (UA), whose career focused on research in materials science and laser optics.
 He served as president of the Optical Society of America in 2000.

 Early life and education

 Powell was born in Lincoln, Nebraska, and was reared in Ottumwa, Iowa.
-He graduated from the U.S. Naval Academy in 1962 and took his commission in the U.S. Air Force because the Air Force offered immediate support for study in a Ph.D. program.
-At Arizona State University he earned an M.S.; he completed a Ph.D. in physics there in 1967.
+He graduated from the U.S. Naval Academy in 1962, and took his commission in the U.S. Air Force because the Air Force offered immediate support for study in a Ph.D. program.
+At Arizona State University he earned an M.S. and also completed a Ph.D. in physics there in 1967.

 Career

 Powell completed his military service at the Air Force Cambridge Research Laboratories and then worked as a civilian at Sandia National Laboratory.
 He taught at California Institute of Technology, Oklahoma State University and the Universidad Nacional Autonoma de Mexico, Instituto de Fisica.
 Powell joined the faculty of the University of Arizona as a professor of optical sciences and of materials science and director of the Optical Sciences Center.
 He later served as vice president for research and graduate studies, and upon retirement, became professor emeritus of optical sciences.

 Following his retirement, he became a senior fellow at the UA Science and Tech Park, expanding "their Solar Zone to test, evaluate and demonstrate solar technologies."